 Instead, every Alaskan, children as well as adults, receives a payment each year from the Alaska Permanent Fund Corporation.
 Residents can apply online for this money, known as the Permanent Fund Dividend, or PFD, via the myAlaska program.

-While Alaska does not charge a state sales tax, it does impose a vehicle rental tax text (10 percent on passenger vehicles; 3 percent on RVs), as well as an excise tax of $34.50 per voyage on passengers traveling on commercial vessels that provide overnight accommodations while in Alaska waters.
+While Alaska does not charge a state sales tax, it does impose a vehicle rental tax (10% on passenger vehicles; 3% on RVs), as well as an excise tax of $34.50 per voyage on passengers traveling on commercial vessels that provide overnight accommodations while in Alaska waters.

-On the local level, municipalities and boroughs are authorized to collect a general sales tax, which ranged in 2014 from 1 percent and 7 percent.
+On the local level, municipalities and boroughs are authorized to collect a general sales tax, which ranges from 1% and 7%.
 Specific local taxes and rates are available at the State Assessor's searchable database.
-Contact information for Alaska's municipal taxing jurisdictions can be found in the state's directory.

 Other types of local taxes levied include raw fish taxes, hotel and motel "bed" taxes, severance taxes, liquor and tobacco taxes, gambling (pull tabs) taxes, tire taxes and fuel transfer taxes.

 A percentage of revenue collected from certain state taxes and license fees (e.g., petroleum, aviation motor fuel, telephone cooperative) is shared with municipalities in Alaska.
-For a look at the distribution of these funds, select a shared tax year report at the Tax Division's search page.
+For a look at the distribution of these funds, select a shared tax year report on the tax division's search page.

 Personal and real property taxes

 Property taxes are the primary source of revenue for local governments in Alaska.
-For 2014, 80.7 percent of the $1.666 billion in total revenue collected by boroughs and cities consisted of property taxes.
+In 2014, local governments generated approximately $1.66 billion in revenue from property, sales and other taxes.
+Of that amount, $1.34 came from property taxes.

-For its citizens age 65 or older and disabled veterans, Alaska exempts the first $150,000 of assessed value from property taxes.
+For its citizens age 65 and older and disabled veterans, Alaska exempts the first $150,000 of assessed value from property taxes.

 Details on local property taxes can be found in Alaska Taxable, the Commerce Department's official annual report to the Alaska State Legislature on local sales and property taxes.